 Take Figure 1 as an example.
 In this figure, we have 2 sets of measurements of pH with one set of measurement made in sunlight (red line) and the second set of measurements made in the dark (blue line).
 The measurements commence at a distance of 1mm above a coral species, and are continued at incremental steps of 100μm down towards the coral tissue, through the coral tissue and then ceases just above the surface of the coral skeleton.

-In sunlight, it is observed that pH decreases (the water becomes more alkaline) as the pH sensors nears and enters the photosynthetically active coral tissue.
-In the dark, however, pH increases (the water becomes less alkaline or more acidic).
+In sunlight, it is observed that pH increases (the water becomes more alkaline) as the pH sensors nears and enters the photosynthetically active coral tissue.
+In the dark, however, pH decreases (the water becomes less alkaline or more acidic).